 Add the remaining five tablespoons of aquafaba to the dry mixture of powder sugar, almond flour and cocoa powder.
 Mix until there are no dry pockets remaining.

-Pipe the macaron batter onto a baking sheet lined with parchment paper or a silpat.
+Pipe even-sized circles of the macaron batter onto your prepared baking sheet.
 Drop the pan a few times on the counter so all the air bubbles rise to the surface of each cookie and pop.
+Pop any remaining air bubbles with a toothpick.
 Let the macarons sit out on the counter until they are dry and the batter doesn't move or feel wet or sticky.
 This can take anywhere from 30 minutes to 3 hours, depending on the temperature and moisture in the air.

-To assemble your vegan cookie dough macarons, add a dollop of the chickpea cookie dough onto one macaron cookie.
-Add another equal-sized macron cookie on top and gently press down to make a sandwich.
+To assemble your cookie dough macarons, smooth out a dollop of the chickpea cookie dough onto one macaron cookie.
+Add another macron cookie on top and gently press down to make a sandwich.
 Repeat with the rest of the macarons.
 Enjoy!

 Notes

-Store macarons at room temperature for up to 4 days or in the fridge for up to 1 week.
+Storing: Store macarons at room temperature for up to 4 days or in the fridge for up to 1 week.
+I recommend storing your macarons in a single layer, to avoid the shells from getting squashed and cracked.